AxonIQ/reference-guide/axon-framework/deadlines/deadline-managers.md

 }
 ```

 Spring Boot users who want to use the db-scheduler deadline manager can add [`db-scheduler-spring-boot-starter`](https://mvnrepository.com/artifact/com.github.kagkarlsson/db-scheduler-spring-boot-starter) as a dependency.
-This will make a `Scheduler` bean available, which can be used by the auto configuration to create a `DbSchedulerDeadlineManager`.
+This will make a `Scheduler` bean available, which the auto-configuration can use to create a `DbSchedulerDeadlineManager`.
-Alternatively the bean can be configured like this:
+Alternatively, the bean can be configured like this:
 ```java
     @Bean
     public DeadlineManager deadlineManager(